microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user_post_mailfolders.md

 |displayName|String|The display name of the new folder.|

 ## Response
-If successful, this method returns `201, Created` response code.
-It does not return anything in the response body.
+If successful, this method returns `201, Created` response code and [MailFolder](../resources/mailfolder.md) object in the response body.

 ## Example
 ##### Request